Abandonment is a raw emotion that I think we all can connect to in one way or another. A friend has abandoned you. A spouse. A family member.

 My family abandoned me.
 And I felt hurt and betrayed and devastated.
 I wrote my father a letter.
 It is on my blog.
 I have read and reread that letter.
 I know that as a parent, if I read that letter, I would probably feel awful.
 I would feel agony in my heart for the pain my daughter felt, I would also feel guilty for not somehow protecting her.
 I would NOT feel accused or blamed and I would certainly not then abandon my child.
 But that is exactly what they did.
 And guess what.
 I am free.
 I never have to hear them bring up the past.
 I never have to feel unvalidated.
 The truth of my abuse caused my family to abandon me.
 Whatever excuses they want to give of feeling hurt, or embarrassed….don’t matter any more.
 I was not WORTH keeping.
 I was easily DISCARDED.
 And anyone who can desert someone for telling the truth, I promise you is not worth having in your life in the first place.
 You may have beautiful memories.
 Those memories do not have to be tarnished by their current behavior.
 You can keep those good memories in your heart.
 But if one letter can cause and entire family to abandon you.
 I assure you, you are better off without them.

-It is passive aggressive behavior really.
+It is passive aggressive behavior.
 I am sure if you have been abused or raped then you know what I am talking about.
 A person in your life will just toss out a statement or comment.
-You think maybe they don’t mean it that way and just disregard it.
-I think since I was abused I then chose to settle.
+You think maybe they don’t mean it that way and just disregard it. after being abused I then inadvertently chose to settle.
 I settled for comments that I should not have settled for.
 But I was so used to everyone acting like nothing happened that it became the norm.
 Each of these comments though just chipped away at my soul.
 You have to be so careful because you don’t even know it is happening until you wake up this hollow person surrounded by people who are supposed to love you, but feeling totally alone when you are around them.
 So that man that abused me was a member of a ski team.
 My family ALWAYS brought up seeing a member of that ski team whether out shopping or in a store.
 Why?
 To see if I will react?
-Well I can’t react because I have been programed by a family to not ever be able to feel.
+Well I can’t react because I have been programmed by a family to not ever be able to feel.
 Because they don’t feel.
 If they did feel then they would never bring up the things they did.
 How do they think bringing that up would make me feel?
 Was it passive aggressive to show that they could bring up whatever they wanted?
 I’m guessing it was total denial. and showing that they did not acknowledge what happened.
 Or maybe just trying to minimize it by making this nonchalant comment so everything is nice.
 Oh how wonderful to see such and such out and about.
 Really?
 Such and such was an integral part of the horrors of my childhood.
 Each of these comments over the years all add up.
 So really by abandoning me they did me a huge favor.

 They disowned me because it was easier to disown me then to actually feel.
 If they just push me aside then they can go on living their lives never to scratch the surface.
 And there are people in life that are like that.
 I know tons of them.
 They do not change, evolve, or grow.
 They just put on their rose colored glasses and float along through life. and then when I tell the truth oh my gosh their glasses broke for a moment.
 But they couldn’t stand the pain of anything real so they quickly just bought another pair and went on like nothing happened.
 If I am not around then they don’t have to deal with real.
 I feel sorry for them.
 But I am no longer tied to them.
 Their abandonment freed me from their illusion.